JetBrains/godot-support/gdscript/README.md

 ## Known limitations

-IDE must be opened from Godot's root folder, otherwise resource paths are incorrect [#issue](https://gitlab.com/IceExplosive/gdscript/-/issues/97)
+- IDE must be opened from Godot's root folder, otherwise resource paths are incorrect [#issue](https://gitlab.com/IceExplosive/gdscript/-/issues/97)
+- Attached scripts are not parsed -> if you create a method and attach it to Node3D f.e. autocompletion won't find it unless you add class_name and specify that given object is that class (will be supported later on, but can't promise when)
+- Dynamic nodes and such added at runtime cannot be predicted and thus no autocompletion

 ## List of features